raspberrypilearning/morse-code-virtual-radio/worksheet.md

 The choice of the dot and dash sequence for each letter is not random.
 Samuel Morse chose them based on how often letters occurred in the English language used by his local newspaper.
 The more commonly-used a letter was, the fewer dots and dashes he chose, thereby making it faster to key in.

-The chart below is the Morse code tree, and is really helpful when listening and decoding; you might want to print it out and keep it in front of you.
+The chart below is the Morse Code tree, and is really helpful when listening and decoding; you might want to print it out and keep it in front of you.
 You can see that **E** and **T** are the most common letters.
 So you start at the top, go to the *left* if you hear a dot and to the *right* if you hear a dash.
 You can double-check this against the first chart: try it now for the letters **A** and **B**.

 ![listening](images/morse_listening.png)